Home Accessibility: From Low to High Tech Solutions

 - Identify at least three ways to access an environmental control unit

-- Explore mainstream technology to control electronics in all environment
+- Explore mainstream technology to control electronics in all environments

 - Explain how the wheelchair controls can interface with smart technology for home controls

 - Speech-Language pathologists